Ben-Voris/Hunters-Island-2025/docs/README.md

 We saw two groups of three canoes each.
 One on Saganagons and the other leaving the river.

-We did a poor job of estimating travel time. and, we did not expect up to paddle around the peninsula, so it was a longer day than we expected.
+We did a poor job of estimating travel time. and, we had not planned to paddle around the peninsula, so it was a longer day than we expected.
 I wouldn't want to guess what might've happened in the last 23 years, but I'm moving slower on the portages.